 Processing each payment as soon as the order comes in is not always efficient, as most of your time will be spent in keeping track of the payments only.
 You can either use a payment schedule where you process the payments in bulk every 15 days, which will also allow sellers to know when they are getting paid.
 Or you can use a platform that automatically sends payments to vendors when an order is processed.

-The market for multivendor ecommerce store is growing substantially as consumers are starting to prefer multivendor store over single vendor stores.
-Launching and running a multivendor store is highly lucrative business model.
+The market for a multivendor ecommerce store is growing substantially as consumers are starting to prefer multivendor store over single vendor stores.
+Launching and running a multivendor store is a highly lucrative business model.
 However one must keep all the basics, as discussed in this post, in mind, in order to ensure success.